Central Limit Theorems for Asynchronous Averaged Q-Learning: Introduction

 Polyak-Ruppert averaging is a classical variance-reduction technique to stabilize and accelerate SA algorithms.
+A key motivation for focusing on Polyak-Ruppert averaging is its dual advantage of practical robustness and statistical efficiency.
+Standard stochastic approximation algorithms are often sensitive to the specific choice of decaying stepsize, requiring hyperparameter tuning to achieve stable convergence.
+By contrast, averaging the iterates makes the algorithm significantly more robust to the underlying stepsize schedule.
+Furthermore, Polyak-Ruppert averaging is known to achieve the optimal rate of convergence by minimizing the asymptotic covariance matrix of the estimates.
 In this paper, we are interested in establishing central limit theorems (CLTs) for Polyak-Ruppert averaged Q-learning under asynchronous updates.
 Building CLTs provides a foundational understanding of the algorithm's statistical properties.
 This asymptotic normality is crucial for uncertainty quantification and statistical inference in RL.
-Building on the seminal work by Polyak and Juditsky \cite{polyak1992acceleration}, a non-asymptotic CLT for Polyak-Ruppert averaged SGD was established \cite{anastasiou2019normal}. \cite{mou2020linear,samsonov2025statistical} derive non-asymptotic CLTs for linear SA with Polyak–Ruppert averaged iterates.
-Similar results for two-time-scale SA are also studied \cite{han2024decoupled, hu2024central, kong2025nonasymptotic}.
-Recently, CLTs for SA with applications to RL algorithms are studied \cite{borkar2025ode}.
-As a special case linear SA, \cite{srikant2024rates, samsonov2024gaussian} derive non-asymptotic CLTs for TD-learning with averaging.
+Building on the seminal work by \citet{polyak1992acceleration}, a non-asymptotic CLT for Polyak-Ruppert averaged SGD was established \citep{anastasiou2019normal}. \citet{mou2020linear,samsonov2025statistical} derive non-asymptotic CLTs for linear SA with Polyak–Ruppert averaged iterates.
+Similar results for two-time-scale SA are also studied \citep{han2024decoupled, hu2024central, kong2025nonasymptotic}.
+Recently, CLTs for SA with applications to RL algorithms are studied \citep{borkar2025ode}.
+As a special case linear SA, \citet{srikant2024rates, samsonov2024gaussian} derive non-asymptotic CLTs for TD-learning with averaging.
 However, non-asymptotic CLTs for Q-learning remain unexplored.